Women’s Equal Rights And Freedoms

 • Familial responsibilities such as housekeeping, raising children, employment, and educating children are the obligation of both men and women

-• Women shall have the rights to obtain custody over their children(12).
+• Women shall have the right to obtain custody of their children.

-• Government inquisition and meddling in women private lives is prohibited.
+• Government inquisition and meddling in women’s private lives are prohibited.

 • Sex trade is prohibited.

-• Trafficking of women and forcing them into prostitution is a crime and those responsible shall be criminally prosecuted.
+• Trafficking of women and forcing them into prostitution is a crime, and those responsible will be criminally prosecuted.

-• Anyone committing sexual crimes against children shall be prosecuted(14).
+• Anyone committing sexual crimes against children will be prosecuted.

-• Any form of sexual exploitation of women under any pretext shall be prohibited and all customs, laws and regulations which allow the parents, guardian or a third party related to a girl or woman to give away the latter to another party for sexual pleasure or exploitation under the pretext of marriage or anything else shall be annulled(15).
+• Any form of sexual exploitation of women under any pretext shall be prohibited, and all customs, laws, and regulations which allow the parents, guardian, or a third party related to a girl or woman to give away the latter to another party for sexual pleasure or exploitation under the pretext of marriage or anything else will be annulled.

 9. Repealing Mullahs’ Sharia laws

-• The mullahs’ Sharia laws shall not have a place in the laws of the future Iran.
+• The mullahs’ Sharia laws shall not have a place in the laws of future Iran.

-• Emphasis shall be “to repeal all national penal provisions which constitute discrimination against women.(16)”
+• Emphasis shall be “to repeal all national penal provisions which constitute discrimination against women.”

-• Appalling and brutal laws such as stoning shall be repealed(17).
+• Appalling and brutal laws such as stoning will be repealed.

-• All laws authorizing crimes against women under familial pretexts shall be repealed(18).
+• All laws authorizing crimes against women under familial pretexts shall be repealed.

 10. Social benefits

-• Women must have access to social benefits, especially as it relates to retirement, unemployment, old age and other forms of disability, in addition to the right to maternity leave during pregnancy and after delivery, and the right to sufficient nutrition and free services during this period.
+• Women must have access to social benefits, especially as it relates to retirement, unemployment, old age, other forms of disability, maternity leave during pregnancy and after delivery, and the right to sufficient nutrition-free services during pregnancy this period.

-• Women belonging to minorities, female refugees or immigrants, women living in villages or remote areas, underprivileged women, female prisoners, young girls, and disabled or weak or old women, shall enjoy special financial, educational and medical support from the government.
+• Women belonging to minorities, female refugees or immigrants, women living in villages or remote areas, underprivileged women, female prisoners, girl children, and disabled or weak or older women shall enjoy special financial, educational, and medical support from the government.

 • Depriving women employed under temporary contracts of social benefits shall be prohibited.

-• Dismissing women from work or reducing their wages due to pregnancy or delivery, or obligating them to perform harmful jobs during this period shall be prohibited.
+• Dismissing women from work or reducing their wages due to pregnancy or delivery or obligating them to perform dangerous jobs during this period shall be prohibited.

-• The government shall assume responsibility for supporting single women who provide for their families(19).
+• The government shall assume responsibility for supporting single women who provide for their families.

 Equal and Active participation of Women in Leadership

-Our experience made it palpably clear that defeating the curse of inequality is impossible without first taking a leap; leadership responsibilities must be given to the most competent women without the slightest degree of anxiety.
+Our experience (within the Resistance movement) made it palpably clear that defeating the curse of inequality is impossible without a leap forward, meaning that competent women had to assume leadership responsibilities without the slightest degree of anxiety.
 Women’s hegemony in the Iranian Resistance, as a paradigm-shifting transformation, paved the way for women to take on responsibilities in all fields.

 As a result of this campaign, women succeeded in adopting noble values and rose above a decadent and reactionary culture.

 As a first accomplishment, they came to believe in themselves and their capabilities.
-And when they discovered how necessary their responsible roles are in the advancement of the struggle against the religious tyranny, they decided to leave the world of irresponsibility and passivity, where a women’s self-identity is reliant on others.
-Instead they stepped into a world of responsible women who in fact lead a struggle with all its potential consequences.
+Moreover, when they discovered how vital their responsible roles are in advancing the struggle against religious tyranny, they decided to leave the world of irresponsibility and passivity, where a women’s self-identity is reliant on others.
+Instead, they stepped into a world of responsible women who lead a struggle with all its potential consequences.

-They parted with vices that would hold them back, like jealousy, comparison and attributing worth to physical attributes, appearances, and age, all of which greatly deplete women’s energies.
+They parted with vices that would hold them back, like jealousy, comparison, and attributing worth to physical attributes, appearances, and age, all of which significantly deplete women’s energies.
 They also managed to replace attitudes of frailty and fragility with a sense of forte and strength.